-Forward any deficiencies, clarifications, or suggested improvements regarding the content of this order to the Aircraft Certification Service, Administrative Services Branch, AIR-510, Attention: Directives Management Officer, for consideration.
+Forward any deficiencies, clarifications, or suggested improvements regarding the content of this order to the Aircraft Certification Service, Automated Systems Branch, AIR-520, Attention: Directives Management Officer, for consideration.
 Your assistance is welcome.
-FAA Form 1320-19, Directive Feedback Information, is located on the last page of this order for your convenience.
+Federal Aviation Administration (FAA) Form 1320-19, Directive Feedback Information, is located on the last page of this order for your convenience.
 If you urgently need an interpretation, you may contact the Aircraft Engineering Division, Software Specialist, AIR-120, for guidance, but you should also use the FAA Form 1320-19 as a follow-up to verbal conversation.
-FAA Form 1320-19 may be found in Appendix 5 and electronically at https://employees.faa.gov/tools resources/forms/.